Chris Proctor’s Ancient History:

 - Chris was born in Germany as an Army brat in 1951, moving 6 times before the family settled in Salt Lake City in 1964.

-- Early on in Salt Lake City, during pre-teen and teenage years, the guitar was an occasional oddity to Chris, who played stirring renditions of songs like Tom Dooley on an old out-of-tune black Silvertone acoustic played lap-style, one note at a time.
-The notion of chords hadn’t yet made any appearance in his life.
+- Early on in Salt Lake City, during pre-teen and early teenage years, the guitar was merely an occasional diversion for Chris, who played stirring renditions of songs like Tom Dooley on an old out-of-tune black Silvertone acoustic played lap-style, one note at a time.
+The notion of chords hadn’t yet occurred to him.
 No signs of early talent were evident at this point.

-- Late in high school and then in college, Chris stumbled across country blues, and it brought the epiphany to which instrumental players so commonly testify afterwards.
+- In high school and then in college, Chris stumbled across the country blues, and experienced the epiphany to which instrumental players so commonly testify afterwards.
 A basement coffeehouse at the University of Utah, a couple of good blues players, and his life changed.
-He finished his studies in philosophy, but by the time he graduated in 1973, he was playing guitar 6-8 hours per day, listening to whatever records he could find, (Leo Kottke, John Renbourn, and a host of blues players like Blind Blake, Mississippi John Hurt, Elizabeth Cotten and Tampa Red).
-He located a few learning materials like Happy Traum’s early fingerstyle instructional books, and took all of two lessons from a local blues and folks guitarist.
+He finished his studies in philosophy, but by the time he graduated in 1973, he was playing guitar 6-8 hours per day, listening to whatever records he could find, (Leo Kottke, John Fahey, John Renbourn, and a host of blues players like Blind Blake, Mississippi John Hurt, Elizabeth Cotten and Tampa Red).
+He located a few learning materials like Happy Traum’s early fingerstyle instructional books, and took all of two lessons from a local blues and folk guitarist.

 - He seemed to have a knack for fingerstyle, learning pieces almost daily, and acquired a taste for tunings, for slide, for the 12-string, and for the techniques which make this style so challenging for the player and satisfying for the listener.